Christopher Lysik

 Christopher Lysik is a New England boy who writes plays, music, and plays w/ music.

-He is a recipient of the Jean Kennedy Smith Award for his show, Pierogi Play, and is a current Marcus Bach Fellow at The University of Iowa.
-Additionally, he has been a finalist for SPACE on Ryder Farm, and a semifinalist for the Inkslinger Playwriting Contest.
+He is a recipient of the Jean Kennedy Smith Award for his show, Pierogi Play, and a current Dee Silver MD Postgraduate Fellow at the University of Iowa, under commission by Cygnet Theatre.
+He is a former Marcus Bach Fellow, as well as finalist for SPACE on Ryder Farm, and semifinalist for the Inkslinger Playwriting Contest.

 Christopher Lysik is a New England boy who writes plays, music, and plays w/ music.

-He is a recipient of the Jean Kennedy Smith Award for his show, Pierogi Play, and is a current Marcus Bach Fellow at The University of Iowa.
-Additionally, he has been a finalist for SPACE on Ryder Farm, and a semifinalist for the Inkslinger Playwriting Contest.
+He is a recipient of the Jean Kennedy Smith Award for his show, Pierogi Play, and a current Dee Silver MD Postgraduate Fellow at the University of Iowa, under commission by Cygnet Theatre.
+He is a former Marcus Bach Fellow, as well as finalist for SPACE on Ryder Farm, and semifinalist for the Inkslinger Playwriting Contest.

-Christopher has assisted on projects with playwrights and composers including Mashuq Mushtaq Deen, Zoe Sarnak, and Geoffrey Nauffts.
-He has also held positions at Manhattan Theatre Club and New Dramatists.
+Christopher has assisted on projects with playwrights and composers including Mashuq Mushtaq Deen, Zoe Sarnak, and Geoffrey Nauffts, and held positions at Manhattan Theatre Club and New Dramatists.
+His environmental writing can be found in Bluedot Living, a sustainability publication.

 He is a proud member of the Dramatists Guild, and an even prouder cancer survivor.
 MFA: Iowa Playwrights Workshop.
 BFA: Rutgers/Mason Gross (Acting).